junwai/Game/Game Rules.md

 Resident(1):
 + Elite:
-    * Levitation: Through the end of this round, you gain +2 Evasion, +2 Movement, and may move through occupied spaces.
+    * Levitation: Until your next turn, your Elite gains +2 Evasion, +2 Movement, and may move through occupied spaces.
 Special
 + Common:
-    * Time Dilation: +4 Movement this round.
+    * Time Dilation: +2 Movement this round.
 Special

 Seneschal(2): +1 Common Special, +1 Elite Special
 + Elite:
-    * Portent: Disregard Hit and Evasion modifiers for this combat interaction.
+    * Portent: Before rolling, disregard Hit and Evasion modifiers for this combat interaction.
 Reaction
 + Common:
     * Psychic Scream: Your next attack is AOE.
 Special

 Vizier(3):
 + Elite:
     * Kineblade: Summon a 1HP, +4 Evasion, 3 Movement unit adjacent to your Elite.
-This unit may move through occupied spaces, dealing a 6 Damage Attack when moving through the occupied space.
+This unit may move through occupied spaces, dealing a 6 Damage Attack at 6 Hit when moving through the occupied space.
 If moving through a space occupied by an obstacle, remove this unit from the board.
-You elite has 1 less Special for each active Kineblade.
+You Elite has 1 less Special for each active Kineblade.
 Max 2.
 Special.
 + Common:
     * Barrier: Armor +3, Evasion +1 from one Attack.
 Reaction

 Grand Master(4): +1 Common Special, +1 Elite Special
 + Elite:
     * Crumple: Gain +3 Range, Piercing, and Wounding for your next Attack.
 Special
-+ Alternative Recruit: You may recruit a Savant on your turn.
++ Common Alternative Recruit: You may recruit a Savant on your turn.
 Max 1.
 Special

 |Savant||
 |------------||